 - First, the customer enters the website.

 - The website has to have Facebook Pixel.
-Facebook Pixel documents user data in cookies (which is 1st party).
+Facebook Pixel documents first-party user data in cookies.

 - The server will save user information in the same way that it saves IP addresses, user agents, Google Analytics client_id, and other parameters.